another-external-contributor/test-fedbiomed/.github/issue_template.md

 ---
-name: 'issue'
+name: Open a new issue
-about: 'File a bug/issue'
+about: For reporting a bug, proposing a new feature, enhancing an existing one, asking a question, ...
-title: 'title'
+title: "[Candidate]"
-labels: 'candidate'
+labels: candidate
 assignees: ''

 ---